Hull Minster: Current status

 Hull Minster is the largest parish church in England by floor area, and contains what is widely acknowledged to be some of the finest medieval brick-work in the country, particularly in the transepts.
 The Minster Church is a Grade I listed building.
-As of July 2025 the church is staffed by three ordained ministers and a wider support and administrative team.
+As of March 2026 the church is staffed by two ordained ministers and a wider support and administrative team.

 The Minster Church is a member of the Greater Churches Group.